 undated handout photo of a Tiffany & Co.
 Blue Box – for jewelry shopping story.
 Jan.
 2008.
 In the late 1880s, a distinctive shade of blue was chosen for use on Tiffany boxes, shopping bags and catalogues, as well as in advertising and other promotional materials.
 Over time, this lustrous color became so closely identified with Tiffany & Co. that it is today universally recognized as the trademark Tiffany Blue.
 No longer merely a color, the shade has made the Tiffany Blue Box an icon signifying the excellence of all Tiffany & Co. designs.
 Photo credit: © Tiffany and Company For editorial use only.

-advertising Alexa Amazon Apple apps Atlanta audio BeanCast books brand branding business customer service Digital Dive email marketing Facebook featured feminism flash briefing Google Instagram iPhone linkedin Marketing Millennials mobile mobile payment multitasking music office online privacy podcast privacy psychology retail reviews smartphone Social Media social network texting twitter video work YouTube
+advertising Alexa Amazon Apple apps audio BeanCast books brand branding business content marketing customer service Digital Dive email marketing Facebook featured feminism flash briefing Google Instagram iPhone linkedin Marketing Millennials mobile mobile payment money multitasking music office online privacy podcast privacy psychology retail reviews smartphone Social Media social network texting twitter video work YouTube